Kaladin000/2DGAME-LRH-ASM-DGV/README.md

 # 2DGAME-LRH-ASM-DGV
-Our first Side-scroller history based game.
+Our first 2D history based game.
 Made on Unity-C#.